-The prepared testimony of each witness shall be filed separately and shall be accompanied by an affidavit providing the witness' oath.
-Prepared testimony shall be filed on line-numbered pages.
-Testimony that addresses more than one (1) issue shall contain a table of contents.
-Electronically filed prepared testimony shall be formatted and labeled in the same manner as paper filings.
+- (G) It shall be filed on line-numbered pages. - (H) Testimony that addresses more than one (1) issue shall contain a table of contents. - (I) Electronically filed prepared testimony shall be formatted and labeled in the same manner as paper filings. - (J) Printing on both sides of the page is encouraged.